DiamondBond/emacs/README.md

 ## Modular

 The base configuration only sets up Emacs to have a cleaner presentation with sensible defaults.
-It is up to the user to decide how to customize it.

-Configuration modules should depend on other modules and the base configuration as little as possible.
-When a configuration module needs to integrate with other functionality in Emacs, the standard extensibility points of each package should be used (instead of expecting our own configuration module).

-The implication is that someone should be able to install or copy code from this configuration into their own configuration without using this Emacs distro.
+The implication is that someone should be able to install or copy code from this configuration into their own configuration or vice versa.

 # Modules